They say that nobody remembers who finishes in second place. Whoever says that clearly doesn’t understand the history of the Daytona 500.

 However, in 1984 Waltrip held the lead on the final lap, unfortunately the man who’d been trailing him for 38 laps was doing so according to plan.
 And that man was the guy who’d been fastest all week.
 Cale Yarborough executed the sling shot perfectly and before it was over Waltrip was relegated to third.
 Of all of his failed attempts to win, this was easily the closest he’d been to victory, more so than the bizarre 1979 runner-up performance.

 With ten laps left, Pearson held a seemingly insurmountable lead of 5.2 seconds over Benny Parsons.
 When it was over Pearson found himself two laps down in fourth place.

 With drafting assistance from Richard Petty, eight laps in arrears himself and eager to assist in the defeat of his arch rival, Parsons began cutting into the lead, and had it down to two seconds with three laps left.

 Pearson, now under far more pressure than he expected was trying to navigate lap traffic, and doing so with much more urgency.
 The urgency resulted in Pearson tangling with Cale Yarborough sending the Wood Brothers owned Mercury sliding into the grass and Parsons into victory lane.

 What would’ve happened had Petty pulled Parsons all the way to Pearson?
 We’ll never know.
-What we do know is Pearson never got the chance to fend off Parsons charge, only made possible itself by a lapped car, thanks to drivers multiple laps behind.
+What we do know is Pearson never got the chance to fend off Parsons charge, only made possible itself thanks to a driver multiple laps behind.

 Ken Schrader, 1989